awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-createstack.md

-# aws:createStack – Create an AWS CloudFormation stack<a name="automation-action-createstack"></a>
+# `aws:createStack` – Create an AWS CloudFormation stack<a name="automation-action-createstack"></a>

-Creates a new AWS CloudFormation stack from a template\.
+Creates an AWS CloudFormation stack from a template\.

-For supplemental information about creating AWS CloudFormation stacks, see [CreateStack](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateStack.html) in the *AWS CloudFormation API Reference*\.
+For supplemental information about creating CloudFormation stacks, see [CreateStack](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateStack.html) in the *AWS CloudFormation API Reference*\.

 **Input**